Some see failures before alleged killer shot five homeless people

 Descano’s office said politics are at the root of the criticisms of his office.
 Miyares, who was elected in November on a platform of being tough on crime, has repeatedly attacked Descano as being too soft on criminals.

-Descano is among a handful of liberal prosecutors, who won office in Virginia on a platform of rooting out inequalities in the justice system and reducing mass incarceration.
+Descano is among a handful of liberal prosecutors who won office in Virginia on a platform of rooting out inequalities in the justice system and reducing mass incarceration.

-“He’s using victim’s pain for political purposes,” Descano said of Miyares and the Brevard case.
+“He’s using victims’ pain for political purposes,” Descano said of Miyares and the Brevard case.

 Tom Jackman and Peter Hermann contributed to this report.